-Jason Gebauer and Ryan Heintzelman took a cross-country road trip to the east coast from Colorado, where they’d randomly met three strangers at the American Alpine Club campground.
+My friends Jason Gebauer and Ryan Heintzelman took a cross-country road trip to the east coast from Colorado, where they’d randomly met three climbers at the American Alpine Club campground.
 Chelsea Lance, hailing from North Carolina, was one of them.
-Chelsea had been following a bunch of routes in the Trapps that week and was filled with such a lively energy that it was hard not to share her excitement.
+Chelsea had been following routes in the Trapps that week and was filled with such a lively energy that it was hard not to share her excitement.

 Movement, systems, and mentality.

 Sheepishly, I’ll admit that this was not the case when I began leading trad.
 At any given time, I was probably pushing two at a time, if not all three.
 But, that was, of course, my experience and not Jason or Chelsea’s.
 Coming back to the Gunks, I am a different climber.
 I am no longer a new trad leader, but one with a few experiences underneath my belt (some of which I’ve had to learn the hard way).
 Nowadays, you won’t find me pushing too many of those categories at the same time without painstakingly considering all of the potential ramifications.
 Teddy and I had to leave before we knew if Chelsea had changed her mind or not.
 Later, Jason told me that she led Betty (5.3) and even belayed him from the top.